 To make a referral to this service contact South Derbyshire CVS Consortium email: email@example.com or tel: 01283 817417.

 We'll offer advice and information to help you regain your independence after a hospital stay.
 This is available even if you're assessed as not eligible for other support services, or are a self-funder.

-Our brokerage service can be contacted on tel: 01629 537763 and can help you to find any care services you need in your local area.
+You can use our brokerage service help you to find any care services you need in your local area, tel: 01629 537763.
 You don't need an adult care assessment in order to use this.

 It's important that your family carers are involved in the plans for your hospital discharge if you want them to be.

 With your consent we'll discuss your discharge arrangements with them and make sure they're willing and able to give you any support you need.

 If you have any concerns about this please ask to speak to an adult care worker or contact Call Derbyshire tel: 01629 533190.